 - Yes.
 You may attach shared files to a Google Assignment.

 Can I attach multiple files to an assignment?

 - Yes.
 You can attach multiple files from your Google Drive to a Google Assignment.

 Can I copy a Google Assignment to another Course or save to Resources?

 - Google Assignments can be copied to another course but they cannot be saved to Resources.
 Because we are leveraging Google’s permission-sharing capabilities, the Google Assignment must be associated with a course section in order to create and distribute student copies and therefore, cannot be saved to Resources.

 Are linked sections supported?

-- No, linked sections are not supported.
-If you create a Google Assignment in a linked section, the Google file attachment is only accessible from the master section of the course.
-The file is not copied to the child sections.
+- Yes, linked sections are supported.
+If you create a Google Assignment in a linked section, the Google file attachment is accessible from all sections of the course.